Chirag77302/EV_WEBS/README.md

 - A full-stack web application used for locating the nearest **EV-Charging Stations** near you by detecting your present location
 - Also helps the Charging station to register themselves and the user to book a slot at the charging station.
-- User registeration and authentication developed using **REACT GOOGLE LOGIN** and OAuth.
+- User registration and authentication developed using **REACT GOOGLE LOGIN** and OAuth.
 <br />

 # Features and Interfaces